Legal / Corporation Counsel

 - Keeps the City Council informed regarding the status of litigation and of other matters referred to it by the council or the city officers.

-The Corporation Counsel’s office consists of one part-time Corporation Counsel, two full-time attorneys and one part-time attorneys, as well as a full-time legal secretary.
+The Corporation Counsel’s office consists of one part-time Corporation Counsel, two full-time attorneys and one part-time attorney, as well as a full-time legal secretary.
 The office is currently staffed as follows:

 - Gennesis Ojeda, Legal Administrative Assistant